WhereTo.Work

 Purchasing‑Power Comparison:

-• Higher net income in Amsterdam outweighs slightly higher housing costs.
+• Higher net income in Amsterdam outweighs higher rent, yielding stronger purchasing power.

 Comparison Conclusion: